eredo/dartson/README.md

 ```

 ## Roadmap

+#### dart2js
 I'm thinking of a transformer which saves the hole mirrors reflection and increases the performance.
 It also should reduce the JavaScript size.

+#### Custom serializing handler
+Version 0.2.0 will have the functionality to define the way you want to encode / decode specific types.

 ## TODO